cowang/Variable-Value.github.io/README.md

 ## The Executable Specifications

 Here are recent test results from the executable specifications for TrueJ, to give you an idea of the direction that the project is headed.
 I will update this from time to time as we make significant progress.
-Unfortunately, the formatting for the tests is the default generated from Cucumber, and we'll need to clean that up later.
+Unfortunately, the formatting for the tests is hard to read; it is the default that is generated from Cucumber, and we'll need to clean that up later.
 There is a review of other related work and references at the bottom of the Value Names Feature page.

 ### Results from a Recent Executable Specification Test
 [Value Names](https://variable-value.github.io/ValueName/)